LiUSemWeb/OBG-gen/README.md

 ## Installation

-* Following packages are needed:
+* Following packages are needed and successfully installed messages:

 [//]: # "python -m pip install \"graphql-core>=3\""
 [//]: # "GraphQL-core 3 can be installed from PyPI using the built-in pip command:"